Virus sends economies plunging; glimmer of hope on treatment

 Solutions include putting red stickers on the floor to tell bus passengers in Milan how far apart to stand.
 The Dutch are putting on longer, roomier trains.
 Berlin and many other cities are opening up more lanes to bicyclists.
 And in Britain, bus passengers are using the middle or rear doors to reduce the risk to the driver.

-With South Koreans about to celebrate their longest holiday since infections there surged in February, authorities urged people to think twice about traveling and to continue to wear masks, not share food and stay home if they are feeling sick.

-“We must not let a moment of carelessness trigger mass transmissions that would make the efforts we invested so far vanish like bubbles of water,” Vice Health Minister Kim Gang-lip said.

 In China, where the virus first emerged late last year, the government announced that its ceremonial parliament will be held late next month after its original meeting was postponed.
-The convening of the full session will involve 3,000 members.
+The session will involve 3,000 members.

-In Japan, officials asked people not to travel during the country’s upcoming Golden Week holiday.